Lake Como – Jewel of the Italian Lakes by First Class Rail

 This morning after breakfast you might like to take a stroll along the banks of the River Limmat to explore some of Zurich’s main attractions.
 The Old Town is an ideal starting point, where you can explore churches and burgher houses and onto the elegant Bahnhofstrasse for some window shopping.
 The Grossmünster, Fraumünster, and St Peterskirche are three of Zurich’s most impressive Churches and well worth a visit.
 If time permits, follow the river further and find yourself on the shores of Lake Zurich, where on a clear day you can see the Alps to the south.
 For idyllic views over the city, make your way up to Lindenhof, a pretty little peaceful square on a hill in the city centre.

 You then return to Zurich station for the scenic journey along the impressive Gotthard route through the Swiss Alps.
-The line transports you through picturesque scenery, climbing to the foot of the snow-capped Alps and through the Gotthard Base Tunnel, the world’s longest tunnel and a marvellous feat of engineering, which opened fully in December 2016.
+The line transports you through picturesque scenery, climbing to the foot of the snow-capped Alps and through the Gotthard Base Tunnel, the world’s longest tunnel and a marvellous feat of engineering.
 You soon emerge and continue across the Swiss border and into Italy before reaching Como.

 On arrival at Como station you can either take the picturesque ferry journey on Lake Como or a taxi (both payable locally) to the delightful small town of Bellagio, considered by some to be the most beautiful town in the whole of Europe.
 Your hotel for the next four nights is the friendly and comfortable Hotel Metropole* (3 star), perfectly placed in a peaceful setting with glorious views over Lake Como.